 Put the Air Purifier on Floor Level

 You may be tempted to place your baby air purifier on a table or desk, but don’t do it.
-The ground is the best location for your air purifier unless the unit is wall mountable.
+Many of the top air purifier companies recommend that the ground is the best location for your air purifier unless the unit is wall mountable.

 The floor level is where a high concentration of toxins and chemicals gather.
 It’s also a safer spot in case your child ever knocks the machine over since it won’t have far to fall.